eclipse-tractusx/managed-identity-wallet/README.md

     * to issue a Verifiable Credential
     * to issue a Verifiable Presentation
     * to add, update and delete service endpoint of DIDs
-    * to trigger the update of Business Partner Data
+    * to trigger the update of Business Partner Data of all existing wallets

 1. Role `delete_wallets` to remove a wallet